 The board of trustees closely monitors monthly management accounts and adopts planning measures appropriate to changes in funding.
-Student numbers joining us in September 2021 remained the same as the previous year resulting in an overall increase in student number.
+Student numbers joining us in September 2023 showed an increase which together with strong mid year admissions resulted in an overall increase in student number.
 This is projected to continue to increase then stabilising at capacity in the 2-4 year period.